For the Years Ended June 30, 2020 and 2019

 Basis of Accounting

-The accompanying financial statements have been prepared on the cash receipts and disbursements basis of accounting, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.
+The accompanying financial statements have been prepared on the cash basis of accounting, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America ("U.S. GAAP").
 Under that basis, the only asset recognized is cash, and no liabilities are recognized.
 All transactions are recognized as either cash receipts or disbursements.
 Noncash transactions are not recognized in the financial statements.
+The cash basis differs from U.S. GAAP primarily because accruals are not included in the financial statements.

 Concentration of Credit Risk